Are you in the beginning stages of considering divorce and wondering how much does a divorce in Georgia cost?

 This means that you and your spouse agree on how to split up everything.

 Maybe you aren’t 100% on the same page yet, but if you can talk about it and come to an agreement, then you can do this.

 And better yet, you can significantly lower the cost of divorce in Georgia.

 (For a cheap divorce in Georgia, you’ll spend the absolute minimum you have to going this route.)

 This route eliminates the divorce attorney costs, which is the largest cost of divorce in Georgia.

 Just go to divorce papers page and print out a divorce packet.

 Fill out this paperwork and file it with your local superior court.

-This will make the cost of your divorce only a couple hundred of dollars.
+This will make your cost of divorce only a couple hundred of dollars.

-Basically, your only costs are going to be the paperwork and the cost to file your divorce papers.
+Basically, your only costs are going to be the paperwork and the cost to file for divorce in Georgia.